What is Interoperability?

 The Administration for Children and Families (ACF) developed this ACF Confidentiality Toolkit to help jurisdictions successfully navigate the delicate balance between privacy and security with the delivery of efficient and effective services.
 The ACF Confidentiality Toolkit analyzes, explains and aids states and local jurisdictions in the navigation of a number of federal laws that impact the implementation of human services.
 Embedded throughout are sample documents from across the country from which jurisdictions using the Toolkit can borrow freely.

-ACF-OA-PI-13-01 describes the waiver process for the use of federal funding for Commercial Off-the-Shelf (COTS) software products in human services programs
+ACF-OA-PI-13-01 describes the waiver process for the use of federal funding to acquire proprietary program-specific applications using Commercial Off-the-Shelf (COTS) software products in human services programs.

 State Systems Interoperability and Integration Project Grants - July 09, 2014

 The Office of Management and Budget (OMB) Partnership Fund for Program Integrity Innovation provided the Department of Health and Human Services/Administration for Children and Families (HHS/ACF) funding for the State Systems Interoperability and Integration Projects (S2I2).
-This planning grant funded 12-month grants for seven states to explore and plan improved interoperability and integration in eligibility and enrollment, case management, and other related functions to help streamline administration processes and strengthen program integrity in federal assistance programs across health and human services information technology systems.
+These planning grants funded 12-month-long projects in seven states to explore and plan improved interoperability and integration in eligibility and enrollment, case management, and other related functions to help streamline administration processes and strengthen program integrity in federal assistance programs across health and human services information technology systems.
 Grants were awarded to the states of California, Colorado, Illinois, Indiana, Maryland, New York, and Oklahoma.

 California promoted the understanding of interoperability statewide and developed an integrated Governance Model